Summer Wilderness Course

 • Challenge

-For two days we will only eat wild foods: what we have collected before hand, find on the way and fish.
+For one day we will only eat wild foods: what we have collected before hand, find on the way and fish.

 • First and Last Meal & Snacks